 A SINGLE MAJOR CONCEPT

-Superficially evaluated, Paul’s writings may seem to jump around a bit, and it is not always easy to follow the flow of thought from one verse to the next.
-But the key to reading Paul is to know that he does not jump around and that all the arguments, examples and quotes in a particular section are tied together by a single concept.
-This article offers an interpretation based on the conclusion that all of Romans 9 – 11 explains one single major concept.
-This article, therefore, bases its conclusions on a high-level view of these chapters, emphasizing the interrelatedness of the various components.
+Read superficially, it may seem as if Paul’s writings jump around from one topic to another, and it is not always easy to follow the flow of thought from one verse to the next.
+But the key to reading Paul is to know that he does not jump around and that all the arguments, examples and quotes in a particular section are related.
+This article offers an interpretation based on the conclusion that all of Romans 9 to 11 explains one single major concept.
+This requires a high-level view of these chapters, emphasizing the interrelatedness of the various parts.

 WHY DID ISRAEL FAIL?

-In Old Testament times, Israel was God’s unique and special people, but God called Paul and gave him to preach equality of Jew and Greek; “Circumcision is nothing, and uncircumcision is nothing” (1 Cor 7:19).
-This article argues that the purpose of Romans 9 – 11 is to explain this dramatic shift.
-At the end of Romans 8, Paul wrote that nothing can separate us from the love of God, but at the beginning of Romans 9, his thoughts turn to Israel that has been separated from the love of God, and he explains this separation in Rom 9:6 with the statement:
+In Old Testament times, Israel was God’s unique and special people, but God called Paul and gave him to preach equality of Jew and Greek.
+For example, “Circumcision is nothing, and uncircumcision is nothing” (1 Cor 7:19).
+This article argues that the purpose of Romans 9 to 11 is to explain that dramatic shift in how God deals with people.
+At the end of Romans 8, Paul wrote that nothing can separate us from the love of God, but at the beginning of Romans 9, his thoughts turn to Israel that has, in a sense, been separated from the love of God, and he explains this separation in Romans 9:6 with the statement:

-Paul, therefore, argues that Israel did not fail because of a failure in God’s word.
-Rather, Israel failed because “they are not all Israel who are descended from Israel”.
-It is argued below that all of Romans 9 – 11 elaborates on this statement.
-The key purpose of Romans 9 – 11 is, therefore, to explain why Israel failed, OR Why was Israel separated from the love of God?
+In ither words, Israel did not fail because of a failure in God’s word.
+Rather, Israel failed because “they are not all Israel who are descended from Israel.”
+It is argued below that all of Romans 9 to 11 elaborates on this statement.
+The key purpose of Romans 9 to 11 is, therefore, to explain why Israel failed, OR Why was Israel separated from the love of God?

 BECAUSE GOD CHOSE A REMNANT

-The discussion will now interpret certain less obvious aspects of Romans 9 – 11 that are required to formulate the subsequent conclusions.
+The discussion will now interpret certain less obvious aspects of Romans 9 to 11 that are required to formulate the subsequent conclusions.

 THE TWO PHASES OF THE POTTER